EveTLynn/Blood-Cells-Detection/README.md

 The model actually detects the blood cells accurately despite not having very good mAP!

+---
 **PS:** This project has been an incredible learning journey, and I couldn't have made it without the amazing Ms. Tyna as my mentor from the PyLadies Vienna Mentorship program!
 Her support made this project a total joy to work on.
 Huge thanks for all the guidance and encouragement!

 **PPS: I'm Always Learning!**

 This repository is a work in progress, and I welcome your contributions!
 If you have any suggestions for improvement, feel free to open an issue or submit a pull request.
 I'm always looking for ways to enhance this project and make it more valuable for the community.

+(I haven't yet found way to implement Early Stopping with TFM which would help reduce wasted time for training.
+If anyone know how, I would appreciate of you could show me how😀)

 **PPPS: Thank you for reading this far =))**

 This project is inspired by getting rejected for donating blood, twice!!
 (I was low on RBC 🥲) Each time I had to wait for 30-45 minutes, I thoight to myself it would be great if they could make this process faster.

-This project is for learning, and I hope you have fun reading it as much as when I wrote it😉.
+This project is for learning purpose, and I hope you have fun reading it as much as when I wrote it😉.